alejandrolahiguera/between-prueba-tecnica/README.md

 ## Test

-1. **Run the following command in the folder that was provided with the exercise::**
+1. **Run the following command in the folder that was provided with the exercise:**

    ```bash
    docker-compose up -d simulado influxdb grafana